People with disability

 Sport and recreation contributes to the health and wellbeing of all people and helps break down the barriers that once stopped people with disability from participating.

-The Department continues to educate and assist sporting organisations and clubs to make the changes needed to encourage people with disability to experience the same thrills and excitement of other members.
+Sport and Recreation (WA) continues to educate and assist sporting organisations and clubs to make the changes needed to encourage people with disability to experience the same thrills and excitement of other members.

 Sport and Recreation Disability Forums